akullpp/eslint-plugin-skeleton/README.md

 # eslint-plugin-skeleton

+## Deprecation Warning

+It is recommended that you use Vue, React or even Angular 2 at this point.

+## Description

 ESLint Plugin with recommended rules and mixins for the different environments of an Angular web application.

 ## Integration